Case Keenum: Minnesota Vikings

+During a Week 13 14–9 victory over the Atlanta Falcons, Keenum completed 25-of-30 passes for 227 yards and two touchdowns.
+In the next game against the Carolina Panthers, he had 280 passing yards, two touchdowns, and an interception to go along with a season-high 40 rushing yards during the 31–24 road loss.
+The following week against the Cincinnati Bengals, Keenum completed 20-of-23 passes for 236 yards and two touchdowns while also recording a 20-yard carry in the 34–7 victory.

-In 15 games (14 starts) of 2017, Keenum finished with 3,547 passing yards, 22 touchdowns, seven interceptions, and a passer rating of 98.3.
+Keenum finished the 2017 season with 3,547 passing yards, 22 touchdowns, seven interceptions, and a passer rating of 98.3 to go along with 40 carries for 160 yards and a touchdown in 15 games and 14 starts.
 He was ranked 51st by his peers on the NFL Top 100 Players of 2018.

-The Vikings finished the 2017 season with a 13–3 record, clinching the NFC North Division.
-In the NFC Divisional Round against the New Orleans Saints, Keenum finished with 318 passing yards, a touchdown, and an interception.
-With only 10 seconds left in the fourth quarter, Keenum threw a pass to Stefon Diggs, who ran 61 yards for the game-winning touchdown, giving the Vikings a miraculous 29–24 victory.
-After that he led the Vikings fans in the "skol" chant.
-The next week the Vikings were defeated 38–7 by the eventual Super Bowl winners, the Philadelphia Eagles, led by Keenum's close friend and former Rams teammate Nick Foles.
-Keenum became a free agent on March 14, 2018.
+The Vikings finished the 2017 season atop the NFC North with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the New Orleans Saints, Keenum threw for 318 yards, a touchdown, and an interception.
+With 10 seconds left in the fourth quarter, he threw a pass to Stefon Diggs, who ran 61 yards for the game-winning touchdown, giving the Vikings a miraculous 29–24 victory.
+After that, Keenum led the Vikings fans in the "skol" chant.
+During the NFC Championship Game, the Vikings lost on the road by a score of 38–7 by the eventual Super Bowl champions, the Philadelphia Eagles, led by Keenum's close friend and former Rams teammate Nick Foles.
+Keenum finished with 271 passing yards, a touchdown, and two interceptions.

+After the season, Keenum became a free agent after the Vikings decided not to franchise tag him.